Skip to Content

 At the top of Grouse Mountain, stroll through the gingerbread village, meet Santa and his reindeer, and skate on a frozen pond.
 For the adventurous ones, take a slide down the mountain on a magical snow carpet, the perfect activity to relive your childhood.

 The little ones will enjoy making their own Christmas crafts in the craft station or writing a letter to Santa.
-Weather permitting, sleigh rides through the snow-topped trees are also available.
+Weather permitting, sleigh rides through the snow-topped trees are also available at this Vancouver Christmas event.

 Festival Of Lights At VanDusen Gardens